EllaCloudCannon/sendit-hugo-template/content/blog/how-to-host-better-email-marketing-campaigns.md

   image_path: /images/blog/blog-thumb-2.jpg
 featuredImg:
   image_path: /images/blog/featured-image-6.jpg
-seo:
-  page_description:
-  canonical_url:
-  featured_image:
-  author_twitter_handle:
-  open_graph_type:
-  no_index: false
 draft: false
 ---
 When you send an email campaign, you expect it to reach your readers, right?
 But what if the emails go straight to your subscribers' spam folders instead of their inboxes?
-To make sure your emails reach their recipients successfully, follow these email delivery tips.
+To make sure your emails reach their recipients successfully, follow these email delivery tips.h

 ### Use an ESP